Skip to content

 Rigil Kentaurus is very easy to find because it is part of the Alpha Centauri system, the third brightest point of light in the night sky.
 It is located near Hadar (Beta Centauri) and the Southern Cross, a bright southern asterism commonly used to find the south celestial pole.

-However, Alpha Centauri is invisible to most northern observers.
-It lies in the far southern sky and never rises above the horizon for observers north of the latitude 29° N. From northern tropical latitudes, it only appears low above the horizon at certain times of year.
+Alpha Centauri is invisible to most northern observers.
+It lies in the far southern sky and never rises above the horizon for observers north of the latitude 29° N. From northern tropical latitudes, it only appears low above the horizon at certain times of the year.
 South of the latitude 29° S, the star system is circumpolar, i.e. it never sets and can be seen year-round.

 Alpha Centauri is at its highest point in the sky at midnight on April 24 and around 9 pm on June 8.